tracel-ai/burn/contributor-book/src/getting-started/setting-up-the-environment.md

 To bump for the next version, edit the semantic version number in `burn/Cargo.toml`, and then run `cargo update` to update the lock file.

-## Contributing to the Burn (Contributor) Book
+## Contributing to either the Burn Book or Contributor Book

-Both the Burn book and the burn contributor book are built with mdbook.
+Both the Burn book and the Contributor book are built with mdbook.
 To install mdbook, run the following command[^1]:

 ```bash
 cargo install mdbook